pivotal-cf/docs-pks/troubleshoot-issues.hbs.md

 **Symptom**

-In an AWS environment, you observe `You are not authorized to perform this operation` errors are logged after upgrading to TKGI v1.18 or later.
+In an AWS environment, you observe `You are not authorized to perform this operation` errors are logged after upgrading to {{ vars.product_short }} v1.18 or later.

 For example: